HamzaAzeem/FeederReader/README.md

 **To run locally:**

-1. Point towards root directory in terminal/bash/shell/...
+1. Point towards root directory with terminal/bash/shell/...
 2. Run 'npm install' (or install Node first if you don't have it yet)
 3. Run 'npm start'
 4. Enter 'localhost:8080' (or whatever the port is set to) in your browser